×

 Table of Contents

-Server virtualization solutions allow businesses to split their servers into separate, isolated servers via software.
+Server virtualization allows businesses to split their servers into separate, isolated servers via software.
 This methodology creates virtual servers on a single physical server with multiple operating systems.
 This way, legacy applications can seamlessly run on new server hardware while boosting performance.

 what is server virtualization

 In the early 2000s, with VMware at the forefront, server virtualization software gained traction in enterprises.
 Previously, it was integrated into Windows operating systems to run LINUX OS side by side.
 The advantage of having two different OS running on the same hardware was a novelty.
-Since then, integration with server virtualization software has proliferated due to its extensive benefits.
+Since then, its integration has offered businesses several benefits.

 Server virtualization solutions transforms the traditional concept of physical servers used in data centers.
 Physical servers are hardware devices comprising specific computing, storage, memory, and network components.
 Virtualization abstracts these resources with specialized software known as the hypervisor.
-It creates VMs (virtual machines) that are software-based representations of computer systems.
+A hypervisor is a layer of software that sits between physical hardware and virtual machines.
+It then allocates resources dynamically, creating isolated VMs that operate independently.

 virtual machines